Find Affordable College Courses

 Philadelphia, PA

-With a ranking of #7, Thomas Jefferson University did quite well on this year’s most popular schools for public health students working on their master’s degree.
-Thomas Jefferson University is a medium-sized private not-for-profit school located in the city of Philadelphia.
+Thomas Jefferson University landed the #7 spot in the 2023 rankings for the most popular master’s degree public health programs.
+Thomas Jefferson University is a medium-sized private not-for-profit school located in the large city of Philadelphia.

 Of the 111 students majoring in public health at Thomas Jefferson University, 36% are male and 64% are female.